pshirole/pranavshirole.github.io/_posts/2021-06-16-python_basics_2.md

+---
+layout: post
+title: Python Basics - Part 2
+tags: [python]
+---

-This blog post is a continuation of the previous post.
+This is part 2 of a Python tutorial for beginners.

 ---
 ### Index